On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: System Overview Privacy Threats

 \subsubsection{Plausible Deniability on Multiple Data Collections: Non-Uniform Privacy Metric}

-On the other hand, when collecting multidimensional data with the SMP solution multiple times, the server can allow users to sample attributes with replacements in each data collection (\ie, survey).
-In case of a repeated attribute (\eg, demographic attribute), the user simply reports the previous randomized value (\emph{a.k.a.} memoization~\cite{rappor,microsoft,Arcolezi2021_allomfree}).
-This way, users will have a non-uniform privacy metric.
-Therefore, depending on the LDP protocol, the expected ACC with non-uniform privacy metric after $d$ surveys, denoted as $ACC_{FO}^{NU}$, now follows:
+On the other hand, when collecting multidimensional data $d\geq 2$ with the SMP solution multiple times, the server can allow users to sample attributes with replacements in each data collection.
+In case of a repeated attribute, the user can report the previous randomized value (\emph{a.k.a.} memoization~\cite{rappor,microsoft,Arcolezi2021_allomfree}).
+This way, \textit{users will have a non-uniform privacy metric}.
+Depending on the LDP protocol, the expected ACC with non-uniform privacy metric after $\#\textrm{surveys}=d$, denoted as $ACC_{FO}^{NU}$, now follows:

-in which Eq.~\eqref{eq:non_uniform_priv_metric} denotes the overall attacker's accuracy only considering users that reports a different attribute in each survey (\ie, all $d$ attributes).
-This is due to the fact that we are interested in analyzing the risks of re-identification by using the unique combination of the users' collected attributes in the background knowledge $\mathcal{D}_{BK}$.
+Since each survey is independent but attributes are sampled with replacement, Eq.~\eqref{eq:non_uniform_priv_metric} denotes the overall adversary's accuracy only considering users that reports a different attribute in each survey (\ie, of accurately profiling users with exactly $d$ attributes).
+Thus, in this setting, users can also end-up with partial profiles.

-\textbf{Analytical analysis of expected ACC.} In Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}, we illustrate the expected $ACC_{FO}^{U}$ (left-side plot) following Eq.~\eqref{eq:uniform_priv_metric} and the $ACC_{FO}^{NU}$ (right-side plot) following Eq.~\eqref{eq:non_uniform_priv_metric} of each LDP protocol with the following parameters (taken from Section~\ref{sec:results}): $\epsilon=[1,2,3,\ldots,10]$, $d=3$, $\textbf{k}=[74, 7, 16]$, $n=45,222$, $\# \textrm{surveys}=d$.
-From Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}, one can notice that GRR, $\omega$-SS and SUE have the highest attacker's accuracy, which would enable an adversary to infer a complete profile of $d$ attributes after $\# \textrm{surveys}$.
-Moreover, allowing users to have non-uniform privacy metrics in the plot (b), minimizes the attacker's accuracy to infer complete profiles as the probability of selecting different attributes in all $d$ surveys is $\frac{d!}{d^d}$.
+\textbf{Analytical analysis of expected ACC.} In Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform}, we illustrate the expected $ACC_{FO}^{U}$ following Eq.~\eqref{eq:uniform_priv_metric} and the $ACC_{FO}^{NU}$ following Eq.~\eqref{eq:non_uniform_priv_metric} of each LDP protocol with the following parameters (taken from Section~\ref{sec:results}): $\epsilon=[1, 2,\ldots,9, 10]$, $d=3$, $\textbf{k}=[74, 7, 16]$, and $\# \textrm{surveys}=d$.
+From Fig.~\ref{fig:analytical_ACC_uniform_VS_non_uniform} (a), one can notice that GRR, $\omega$-SS and SUE have the highest attacker's accuracy, which would enable an adversary to accurately infer a \textbf{complete profile} after $\# \textrm{surveys}=d$.
+Allowing users to have non-uniform privacy metrics in the plot (b), minimizes the attacker's accuracy to infer complete profiles as the probability of selecting different attributes in all $d$ surveys is $\frac{d!}{d^d}$.
+Note that the expected $ACC_{FO}$ in both Eqs.~\eqref{eq:uniform_priv_metric} and~\eqref{eq:non_uniform_priv_metric} decreases with the $\#\textrm{surveys}$ since the probability of accurately inferring the users' true value is independent in each survey.